randyshee/FragmentRetro/docs/app/interface.md

 from app.interface import display_gui

 import logging
-from FragmentRetro.utils.logging_config import logger as fragment_logger
+from fragmentretro.utils.logging_config import logger as fragment_logger
 from app.logging_config import logger as app_logger

 # Adjust the logging levels to control the verbosity of the logs or to suppress them